 Where to start?

-I am a 47 year old father of a 19 year old daughter, M, and 17 year old twins, J (aka Golden Balls) and R, lovingly collectively known as the twit-twins or more simply the twits.
-M has recently moved out to live in Scarborough, where she works in a nightclub/bar.
+I am a 51 year old father of a 23 year old daughter, M, and 21 year old twins, J (aka Golden Balls) and R, lovingly collectively known as the twit-twins or more simply the twits.
+M has a son, B – that’s right I’m Grandy (!) and lives in Scarborough, where she is a tattooist.
 M designed the logo for this blog!
-The oxymoronic twits live full-time with me in Wakefield, West Yorkshire, along with our (often) incontinent King Charles Spaniel Alfie and M’s hamster Jessie.
+The oxymoronic twits live with me in Wakefield, West Yorkshire, when they aren’t at University (Liverpool and Newcastle respectively).
 I was divorced in July 2015 after 25 years with my ex.
-I have a girlfriend, GF, who I have been seeing since September 2016.
+I was in a relationship until June 2019, but not anymore …

 My mum and dad, who live in Bridlington, are (often far too) regular visitors.
 My younger brother P, and his family live in Norwich.

-I work in-house as a solicitor, with the grandiose title of Group Legal Director, for a company that distributes cider around the world.
-I split my time between our office in Manchester, and my kitchen table.
+I work in-house as a solicitor, with the grandiose title of Group Legal Director, for a company focused on alcohol, and also for a premium online butcher.
 Putting it simply, I absolutely love my job and the people who I work with!
 Previous to that, I worked for the biggest law firm in Leeds for 9 years before being made redundant, undoubtedly one of the best things that has ever happened to me!
 I have mentored numerous people within the legal community and sat on a Law Society committee, both of which I found very rewarding.

 Before commencing my legal career, I was a full-time international sprinter, winning 24 international medals, including two silvers at Barcelona 1992 and a silver and a bronze at Atlanta 1996.
 Sydney 2000 was an illness and injury riddled washout!
 I did this for 14 years and was lottery funded for about seven of those years.
 I desperately miss those lycra-clad, being-sick-after-every-training-session medal-winning days.
 I still try to keep relatively fit in my garage gym.

-I’m a lifelong season-ticket-holding Leeds United supporter, love attending my son’s rugby league matches, and love betting on sports, especially horses and golf.
-Due to a reasonable degree of success, six of the major bookmakers now refuse to take bets from me – a badge of honour if ever there was one!!
+I’m a lifelong season-ticket-holding Leeds United supporter, passionate about quizzes and comedy gigs, and love betting on sports, especially horses and golf.
+Due to a reasonable degree of success, 9 of the major bookmakers now refuse to take bets from me – a badge of honour if ever there was one!!

-On occasions I suffer with minor depression and anxiety – possibly linked to LUFC – but this has never stopped me from working.
-I’ve a bad back, bad shoulder and a bad neck, but this doesn’t stop me trying to ward off the effects of getting older through regular exercise.
-I have to get up to the toilet several times a night, my hair line is getting ever higher, I can’t’ get in or out of a chair without saying “aaaah”, I struggle to stand for an entire football match, putting on shoes/socks is one of the hardest things I do every day, but mentally I still feel like I’m 24!
+On occasions I suffer with minor depression and anxiety – possibly linked to LUFC – but this has never stopped me from working, and things are much better since my ex-GF helped me to find the right medication for me.
+I’ve a bad back, bad shoulder and a bad neck, but this doesn’t stop me trying to ward off the effects of getting older through regular exercise; things have also improved on this after being given a targeted exercise routine by a PT.
+I have to get up to the toilet several times a night, my hair line is getting ever higher, I can’t get in or out of a chair without saying “aaaah”, I struggle to stand for an entire football match, putting on shoes/socks is one of the hardest things I do every day, but mentally I still feel like I’m in my late twenties!

-I find walking my dog, cooking and (perhaps surprisingly) housework relaxing, especially whilst listening to sport or comedy podcasts.
+I find cooking and (perhaps surprisingly) housework relaxing, especially whilst listening to sport or comedy podcasts.
 I love watching comedy on TV and films, and I’d be lost without my iPhone.
 My steam mop is undoubtedly my favourite appliance.

 I was very lucky indeed when I lost my sight aged 21, because soon afterwards I met a group of the most awesomely amazing blind athletes whose example inspired me to tell fate to feck off and to carry on trying to achieve and to get the most out of life (not just sport).
 I fully appreciate that not everybody is fortunate enough to find themselves in the same situation in which I found myself.